ryouze/py-template/README.md

     pip install -e .
     ```

-    This will only install the production dependencies.
-To install the development dependencies as well, refer to the [Development and Testing](#development-and-testing) section.
+    This installs only the production dependencies.
+To install development dependencies as well, see the [Development and Testing](#development-and-testing) section.

 ## Usage

-**a) If installed with pipx, you can run the app from any directory**:
+**a) If installed via pipx, you can run the app from any directory**:

 ```sh
 py-template
 ```

-**b) If installed with Poetry, you don't need to activate the virtual environment, instead, simply run this from the project directory**:
+**b) If installed via Poetry, there's no need to activate the virtual environment.
+Simply run this from the project directory**:

 ```sh
 poetry run py-template
 ```

-The `eval $(poetry env activate)` is still available, though, to activate the virtual environment manually if needed.
+You can still manually activate the virtual environment using `eval $(poetry env activate)` if needed.

-**c) If you're using `pip` in editable mode, you need to activate the virtual environment first**:
+**c) If installed via pip in editable mode, activate the virtual environment first**:

 ```sh
 source .env/bin/activate
 ```

-Or enable the virtual environment automatically in your terminal or IDE settings.
-For example, in VSCode, you can set the `python.terminal.activateEnvInCurrentTerminal` setting to `true`.
+Or configure your terminal or IDE to automatically activate the virtual environment.
+For example, in VSCode, set `python.terminal.activateEnvInCurrentTerminal` to `true`.

 Then you can run the command directly: